AdrianRodriguezNaranjo/Project-Desic/README.md

 1.2 If you want to see the stops or the schedule, first select the line.

 ### 2.Administrator:
-2.1 All the registers need the elements that are requested. that includes images.
+2.1 All the registers need the elements that are requested.

 2.2 The user with the role administrator has to be assigned in the database.

 2.3 When deleting a line, stops and times are deleted in cascade.

 # Technical specifications for the server application and the APP
-The application uses a mysql server to store the logs of all tables and a backend folder in public/images to store the images themselves.

-In the application, if a record containing a photo is deleted, it is already programmed to delete the photo in the backend as well.
 > [!WARNING]
 >In case the backend closes normally or unexpectedly, there is no way to navigate through the frontend.